warp-contracts/academy/warp-academy-docs/docs/syncer/services/bundler.md

 Bundler sends interactions to [bundlr.network](https://bundlr.network/).
 Interactions are saved in a Postgres database as ANS-104 DataItems.
 Bundler gets those data items in two ways:

-- with a Postgres notification
+- with a Postgres Notification
-- with polling
+- with Polling

 ## Notifications